GDI-foundation/GDI.foundation/README.md

 #### Our current status
 We are currently moving our entire infrastructure to a new secure platform.
 We are also interviewing several talented and enthusiastic people for several board member positions and run an election for selecting a new chair, vice-chair, treasurer and secretary from our members as we steadily go forward.
 In the next three months will be setting the [GCERT](https://github.com/GCERT) which make us more efficient in handling vulnerabilities and provide a systematic response facility to computer security threats and (online) incidents.

-You can still reach us via webmaster[at]GDI.foundation.
+You can still reach us via GCERT[at]GDI.foundation.
 This is our [PGP key](https://keybase.io/GDI_FDN/key.asc).

 Follow GDI.foundation on [Twitter](https://twitter.com/GDI_fdn) for alerts, advisories, and updates